Avoiding Disguised Sales in Qualified Opportunity Funds: Critical Tax Considerations for QOF Investments

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide tax professionals an in-depth analysis of qualified opportunity funds (QOFs), specifically focusing on recent IRS regulations and partnership disguised sales.
+This CLE/CPE course will provide tax professionals an in-depth analysis of qualified opportunity funds (QOFs), specifically focusing on recent IRS regulations and partnership disguised sales.
 The panel will discuss current IRS regulations on the application of disguised sale rules to investments in QOFs and qualified opportunity zone businesses (QOZBs), debt-financed distributions, and other related topics.

 - Overview of QOZ program